johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

   * At the command line Bob enters the following command:
   * Execute the command for Bob on your device.
   * `gpg --gen-key`
-  * You will be prompted for the type of key you want.
+  * Bob be prompted for the type of key he wants.
   * Select: (1) RSA and RSA (Default)
   *
   * Next Bob will be prompted to select the length of the keys.